ContentMine/FutureTDM/README.md

 # FutureTDM
-All Materials of the participation in the [FutureTDM project](http://futuretdm.eu/).
+All materials of the involvement in the [FutureTDM project](http://futuretdm.eu/).

 All materials worked out in this repository where conducted within the EU Horizon2020 project **Future TDM - The Future of Text and Data Mining**, an EU Horizon2020 research project with participation of Open Knowledge International and ContentMine.